In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 The biggest reason that I like selling on Facebook Marketplace is the fact that it’s a very simple 3-step process.

 The wording & layout of the items in each of the following steps appears slightly differently on a computer vs. on a phone.
+I prefer to list items on my laptop — it just seems easier.

-STEP 1:
+STEP 1: Create the Listing Â

-STEP 2:
+STEP 2: Fill in the Details

-- Select the best category for this type of item — see my tips for choosing categories below.
+- CATEGORY – Select the best category for this type of item — see my tips for choosing categories below.

-STEP 3:
+STEP 3: Choose your AudienceÂ

 Select which audience(s) on Facebook you want to see this item.
 “Marketplace” is already checked for you by default.
 That’s a good start.
 Eventually, you’ll want to select additional Facebook Buy Sell Trade groups as well.
 (To find some, simply search for “Buy Sell Trade [and your town’s name]” on Facebook.
 You can join as many as you like — they’ll show up here after you’ve joined.)

-Okay, so that’s how you sell on Facebook Marketplace.
+Okay, so that’s HOW you sell on Facebook Marketplace.

-Next are some things I’ve learned firsthand that will help you get the most money for your items!
+Next are some things I’ve learned firsthand that will help you GET THE MOST MONEY for your items!

 My Best Tips For Selling On Facebook Marketplace